leonardodls/product-introduction-financial-accounting/assets/public/Chapter_2_Recording_accounting_transactions/09_Additional_Common_Accounting_Transactions_Purchases_from_vendors.md

 ## Interactive Exercise 9 – Purchase transactions on account

-Instructions:  1.
-Journalize the following two transactions.
-                        2. Answer the question after the journal entries.
+**Instructions**: Journalize the following two transactions and what is the credit balance in the Accounts Payable account after the 6/1 transaction is?

 1. 6/1 A company purchases supplies to be used this month for $970 receives an invoice on account.

 2. 6/30 The company pays the vendor on account for the invoice it received on 6/1.

 ![](./Chapter_2_Recording_accounting_transactions/media/09_Additional_Common_Accounting_Transactions_Purchases_from_vendors/image6.png)